JRoss-maker/Active-Directory-home-Lab-/README.md

-)# ActiveDirectoryLab
+# ActiveDirectoryLab

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consists of a simple walkthrough that showes users how to downloading and creating a virtual enviormwent that consist of a domain controler and clent computer that creates thoudands of users with the use of a simple poweshell script. this simulates a coperate enviorment active directory, with orginizational units, groups and users.
 <br />